• Skip to primary navigation

 December 30, 2025 by hsadmin

-To Celebrate National Handwriting Day, the Multnomah County Library is inviting the public to come together quietly to copy the United States Constitution by hand at four events at four libraries: Gresham Library, Hillsdale Library, Albina Library and Northwest Library.
+To Celebrate National Handwriting Day, Handwriting Success is sponsoring four Handwriting the Constitution events at local libraries.
+The Multnomah County Library is inviting the public to come together quietly to copy the United States Constitution by hand at four events at four libraries: Gresham Library, Hillsdale Library, Albina Library and Northwest Library.
+Dates, locations and information here.

 Handwriting the Constitution is an opportunity for reflection on the meaning and content of this foundation of self-governance, using tools that are available to all of us: pen and paper.
 Free copies of the U. S. Constitution will be available for all participants.
 Participants are asked to bring a writing tool and paper (some paper and pens will be on hand).
 A free “Handwriting Tips” informational sheet will also be available.
 This Multnomah County Library Event is a partnership between Handwriting the Constitution and Handwriting Success, which is sponsoring this event by providing materials and staff and is part of the Multnomah County Library Everybody Reads Program.